ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/requirements_and_discussions/log.md

   1. Parallel workspaces which are easy, but don't have any computational scaling (to be investigated)
   1. Distributed workspaces which are hard to set up but might have a way of scaling horizontally.
 * We need to take into account computational cost since we have 10 million pixels.
 * We need to know how data reduction is performed for SCD, especially the protein case.
-Need to arrange a meeting with Fabio Orlandi ( I.P.)
+Need to arrange a meeting with Fabio Orlandi.

 ### Interview with Sam 23/10/2017